scoconno/scoconno.github.io/self/behaviorism2/essay.md

 1. A detailed discussion of *some* of Koko's most human like behaviors, i.e., bodily movements and physical responses.
 	1. *NB:* Behaviors are bodily movements and physical responses.
 If you describe Koko's behaviors by using mental terms, you will have failed this part of the assignment.
 For instance, if you say that Koko was happy when she saw the cat, then you will have used the word 'happy', which is not a word for a bodily movement or physical response.
 Describe only the movements and responses.
 1. A summary of the animal activists claim that these behaviors are identical to some mental states---discuss some concrete examples of those mental states which are meant to be identical to these behaviors.
-2. A detailed explanation of the Kim's argument against behaviorism in the section *Difficulties with Behavioral Definitions* in chapter 3.
+2. A detailed explanation of Kim's argument against behaviorism in the section *Difficulties with Behavioral Definitions* in chapter 3.

 **NB:** Failure to include any of these elements will result in a loss of points.